 - Web and Multimedia Application Development

 Advantages: The program is accredited and flexible.
-It meets many employers' tuition reimbursement policies and allows students to earn college credits for their studies, while at the same time receiving the preparation needed for certification exams.
-While certifications rapidly become outdated, college credits retain their value and provide the student with a strong foundation for professional growth.
-An additional advantage of FLCC's program is that it can be completed through part-time, evening studies.
+It meets several employers' tuition reimbursement policies and allows you to earn college credits for your studies.
+In addition, it permits you to receive the preparation necessary for certification exams.
+While certifications rapidly become obsolete, college credits retain their value and provide you with a strong foundation for your professional growth.
+An additional advantage of FLCC's program is that it can be completed on a part-time basis during evening hours.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Demonstrate the ability for sound reasoning and problem-solving by planning, implementing, documenting, testing, and executing computing solutions, and by troubleshooting and diagnosing technical problems in existing computer systems and networks.

 - Demonstrate the ability to safely assemble, configure, and optimize modern computer systems.

 - Demonstrate the ability to research, design, build, configure, and implement effective computer network systems.

 - Demonstrate the ability to apply knowledge of mathematics in the development of logical computer program algorithms and technical solutions.